-The Merger Agreement provides that consummation of the Merger is subject to approval of the principal terms of the Merger Agreement by the shareholders of SDG&E, ParentCo and MergeCo, as more fully set forth below under "Required Vote" below.
+The Merger Agreement provides that consummation of the Merger is subject to approval of the principal terms of the Merger Agreement by the shareholders of SDG&E, ParentCo and MergeCo, as more fully set forth below under "Required Vote."
 If the required votes of the Shareholders of SDG&E are obtained, SDG&E will then cause the shares of ParentCo and MergeCo to be voted in favor of the Merger.

-In addition, the Merger is also subject to (i) a review by the CPUC of the proposal to form a holding company structure for SDG&E without imposition of terms and conditions which are unsatisfactory to the SDG&E Board of Directors and (ii) approval by the NYSE of ParentCo Common Stock for listing upon official notice of issuance.
+In addition, the Merger is also subject to (i) a review by the CPUC of the proposal to form a holding company structure for SDG&E without imposition of terms and conditions which are unsatisfactory to the SDG&E Board of Directors, (ii) approval by the NYSE of ParentCo Common Stock for listing upon official notice of issuance and (iii) receipt of other required regulatory authorizations.